yassinedoghri/astro-i18next/README.md

       └-- index.astro
 ```

-1. Using the `i18next-fs-backend` plugin, it can easily be setup in your
+1. It can easily be setup using the `namespaces` and `defaultNamespace` keys,
-   `backend.loadPath` alongside the `ns` and `defaultNS` keys, like so:
+   like so:

    ```ts
    /** @type {import('astro-i18next').AstroI18nextConfig} */